Paul-A-V/videos4free/README.txt

 player.php - this is where thumbnails from movies and tv series redirect to (they all redirect to the same video)
            - can comment on the video if you are logged in,displaying the username of who commented and the time it happened as well
            - has a functional mobile menu
+           - if a user account is deleted so are his comments

 script.js - mostly hides mobile menu if the user is on desktop and vice versa
           - last function is used by add.php to hide certain inputs depending on what table input is used